Dentures and Partials – Acworth, GA

 Reliable Replacements for Missing Teeth

 No one sets out to lose teeth as they get older.
 Unfortunately, depending on your oral hygiene and lifestyle habits, as well as your overall health, losing your natural teeth can be a reality.
 Without proper treatment, your oral health, facial structure, and self-esteem can begin to decline.
-Fortunately, Dr. John Hamel and his team at Biologic Dentistry want to stop these problems by providing safe and reliable solutions – dentures and partials.
+Fortunately, our team at Biologic Dentistry want to stop these problems by providing safe and reliable solutions – dentures and partials.
 Whether you’re missing several or all your teeth, these restorative treatments can have you enjoying a new and improved smile that is natural-looking and functional.
 To find out how you can take back your smile, contact us to schedule an appointment.

 What is a Full Denture?